-If a teacher's performance is rated as developing or below standard, it signals the need for focused support and development.
-Districts must develop a system to support teachers not meeting the proficiency standard.
-Improvement and remediation plans should be developed in consultation with the teacher and his/her exclusive bargaining representative and be differentiated by the level of identified need and/or stage of development.
+When Windsor educators are having difficulty meeting the standard of performance deemed Effective, as defined by the Windsor Educator Evaluation and Development Plan, it signals the need for focused support and development.
+Working with their evaluators, improvement and remediation plans should be developed in consultation with the teacher and The Windsor Education Association (WEA) representative and be differentiated by the level of identified need and/or stage of development.